rockyw9/Guided-Project-Investigating-Netflix-Movies-and-Guest-Stars-in-The-Office/README.md

-This is a DataCamp guided project and the data is supplied by DataCamp
+This is a DataCamp guided project and the data was supplied by DataCamp

 Project Tasks
 1. Loading your friend's data into a dictionary